-If you are not an administrator, you must be given access to the Scanning service in a policy written by an administrator.
+If you aren’t an administrator, you must be given access to the Scanning service in a policy (IAM) written by an administrator.

 An administrator must grant the Scanning service permission to activate the Scanning agent on your target compute instances.